 {% endautoescape %}

-Q2: Why does my article detail content (edited through the rich text editor) display as plain text with tags such as<p>/<strong>on the page instead of formatted effects?
+Q2: Why does my article detail content (edited through a rich text editor) display on the page as plain text with tags such as<p>/<strong>instead of formatted effects?

-Q3: I tried to dynamically generate a segment of JavaScript code in the template, which includes variable values, but found a syntax error in JavaScript.
-Is this related to the handling of quotes?
+Q3: I tried to dynamically generate a JavaScript code snippet in a template that includes variable values, but I found a JavaScript syntax error, is this related to quote handling?